build-on-aws/content/posts/amazon-bedrock-golang-getting-started/index.md

 This article is an introductory guide for Go developers who want to get started building Generative AI applications using [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-service.html?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-golang-getting-started&sc_geo=mult&sc_country=mult&sc_outcome=acq) which is a fully managed service that makes base models from Amazon and third-party model providers accessible through an API.

-We will be using the [AWS Go SDK](https://aws.github.io/aws-sdk-go-v2/docs/) for Amazon Bedrock and will cover the following topics as we go along:
+We will be using the [AWS Go SDK](https://aws.github.io/aws-sdk-go-v2/docs/) for Amazon Bedrock and cover the following topics as we go along:

 - Introduction to the Bedrock Go APIs and learn how to use it for tasks such as content generation.
 - Understand how to build a simple chat application and handle streaming output from Bedrock Foundation Models.